ModelEarth/localsite/start/cloudflare/README.md

 ### Go to "Speed > Optimization"

-- Auto Minify - All 3 (Javascript, CSS, HTML)
+- Auto Minify - Javascript and CSS.
+Avoid HTML because comments will be removed.
 - Brotli compression - On (the default)
 - Early Hints
 - AVOID Rocket Loader™ - Currently not using since it changes javascript loading sequence, which breaks "View Dynmaic Version" link.  <!--Improve the paint time for pages which include JavaScript.  -->